department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/README.md

 - *What marketing, outreach, or communications are necessary for this product to be successful?*

 ## Target Launch Date
-- Target launch date is July 15th, 2020
+- Target launch date is September 1, 2020
 - We will begin measuring success as soon as we launch via GA analytics data.
 We should have materially significant data to     view within 1 week of launch.

 ---